How to watch Burghley Horse Trials on TV - Horse & Hound

 Live stream

-Every day of the horse trials will be live streamed on the Burghley website: www.burghley-horse.co.uk
+Every day of the horse trials, excluding the cross-country and afternoon showjumping session but including the first horse inspection, will be live streamed via the Burghley Horse Trials Facebook page.

 4-5pm: first horse inspection

-Thursday 31 August and Friday 1 September
+Thursday 30 and Friday 31 August

 9.30am-4.30pm: dressage